Charging and Filing

 Below are a set of indicators that provide additional context about cases filed.
 These indicators help the DA's Office ensure they are prioritizing cases effectively and charging cases appropriately.

-Although there has been a small decline in the number of felony cases filed with our office from 2020 to 2021, the data suggests that there has been an increase in violent crime filings of over 30% from 2018 to 2020 levels.
+Although there has been a declining trend in the number of felony cases filed with from 2020 to 2022, the data shows there has been an increase in violent crime filings of over 36% in 2021 and 11% in 2022 over pre-COVID levels.

 As discussed above, the data suggests an increasing trend in the number of violent crimes filed.
 Our aim is to continue to prioritize violent crime and to protect public safety.